rakeshnexturn/NexTurn_DevOps/Answers.md

 #### Q4.What is the command for Disk usage?
     In Linux, you can use the du (disk usage) command to check the disk usage .
 #### Q5.What is file system in Linux ?
-    A Linux file system is a structured collection of files on a disk drive or a partition.
-A partition is a segment of memory and contains some specific data .
+    Linux file system is generally a built-in layer of a Linux operating system used to handle the data management of the storage.
+It helps to arrange the file on the disk storage.
+It manages the file name, file size, creation date, and much more information about a file.
 #### Q6.how to see all the current processes?
     You need to use the ps command.
 It provides information about the currently running processes, including their process identification numbers (PIDs).